AkivaGubbay/Ex3/README.md

 hello!

 Welcome to the project "Robot Arean"

+Link to the presentation of the project: https://drive.google.com/folderview?id=0B3ALaSWJaKjoRDJkZ0U4SGZiWlU&usp=sharing

-Robotד scene simulator project, which can not communicate with each other directly, but only by sending messages to each other.
+Robots scene simulator project, which can not communicate with each other directly, but only by sending messages to each other.
-When the robot sends a message, Lrobtim close to it are the most likely to get them, Robtim far - not necessarily receive the message.
+When the robot sends a message, to Robots that close to it are the most likely to get them, Robots that far - not necessarily receive the message.
-There Robtim non-moving static and non-static Robtim moving, stats robots know the location of the lot but of moving robots do not know.
+There Robots non-moving (static) and Robots moving (non-static), static robots know the location of the lot but of moving robots do not know.
-The goal of robots movable discover the location estimated using robots Stats Posts
+The purpose of robots movable discover the location estimated using robots Stats Posts

 When you run the file Main() via python parallel to the next screen: